Faraday battery challenge

 What is the Faraday battery challenge?

-In the UK this is driven in part by government’s plan to ban new conventional petrol and diesel vehicles by 2040 to be replaced by electric and zero emissions vehicles.
+Electrification is happening, and there is growing global demand for batteries to fuel this change.
+Driven in the UK in part by the government’s plan to ban new conventional petrol and diesel vehicles by 2040 and replace them with electric and zero emissions vehicles.

 What’s the investment?